RamboV/VMRayDefender/README.md

 ![11](Images/11.png)

 - Copy `azuredeploy1.json` contents from the `LogicApp` folder and save it.
+- On the next page, provide the appropriate `Subscription` and `Resource group` and click on `Review & create`.
+  ** Note: ** : When deploying the function app if you chose a different name, please kindly provide the same name here as well.

+!
+[22] (Images/22.png)

+- Once the deployment is complete, go to newly deployed logic app, click on edit.
+The logic app will open in a designer mode.
+- Click on the `WDATP Trigger`, click on `Add new`.

+!
+[23] (Images/23.png)

+- On the next page, choose `Authentication` as `Service prinicipal`, and provide appropriate values.

+!
+[24] (Images/24.png)
+!
+[25] (Images/25.png)

+- Save the Logic App.

 - Open [https://portal.azure.com/](https://portal.azure.com) and search `Deploy a custom template` service.